deepaksood619/deepaksood619.github.io/docs/decentralized-applications/key-concepts.md

 Тotal value locked represents the number of assets that are currently being staked in a specific protocol.

+TVL is the net sum of all [cryptocurrencies](https://www.tastycrypto.com/blog/cryptocurrency-for-beginners) locked in a particular project.

 Total value locked is a metric that is used to measure the overall health of a DeFi protocol.

+Depending on the project, TVL can be indicative of the total amount of digital assets borrowed/lent, [crypto staked](https://www.tastycrypto.com/blog/staking-crypto), or the net amount of crypto residing in the [liquidity pools](https://www.tastycrypto.com/blog/liquidity-pools) of a [decentralized exchange (DEX)](https://www.tastycrypto.com/blog/decentralized-crypto-exchange-explained).

 There are three main factors that are taken into consideration when calculating and looking at a decentralized financial services' market cap TVL ratio: calculating the supply, the maximum supply as well as the current price.